archellir/blog.arcbjorn.com/data/posts/palindrome-number.md

 ---
 title: Is number palindrome?
 published_at: 2022-10-22
-snippet: Go, Typescript, C++ solutions
+snippet: Go, Typescript, C++ solutions for Leetcode 9
 ---

+Leetcode 9 problem.

 Palindrome number is a natural number that has reflectional symmetry across a vertical axis.
 It remains the same when its digits are reversed.